-- The black and white scallop stripe fabric that I used for this project can be found right here.
+- This is the black and white scallop stripe fabric I used for this project.

 - Pins and scissors

-- This is my go to sewing machine for home decor projects.
+- A Sewing machine: This is my go to sewing machine for home decor projects.
 It is inexpensive, uncomplicated, and can sew through thick fabrics or multiple layers with no problem.

 Step 1: Figure out your measurements and cut your fabric